elmar-hinz/Cool/README.md

 Interface `\Cool\Service` has one method `canServe($mixedCriteria)`.

-The conatainer is called by `getService($serviceType , $mixedCriteria)`.
-It nows asks all classes of the requested service type, if they could answer the request.
-The first service that answers with TRUE is the winner and get's instantiated.
-It's a rather simple algorythm to find the winnig service.
+When the method `getService($serviceType , $mixedCriteria)` is called, the container asks all classes of the requested service type, if they could answer to the request.

+The first service that answers with TRUE is the winner.
+It is instantiated and returned.

+This is a rather simple algorythm to find the winnig service.
 But it's simplicity by intention.
+Not to much functionality should be veiled.

 ```php
 // ...
 Concierge get me a pizza service!